Psilocybin Therapy Legal States 2026: Where Is Psilocybin Legal? [Complete Guide]

 The Bottom Line

 Psilocybin therapy is no longer a fringe idea or a distant possibility.
-It's a legal, regulated treatment option in Oregon and Colorado today, with New Mexico coming online and federal approval potentially on the horizon.
+It's a legal, regulated treatment option in Oregon and Colorado today, with New Mexico coming online and federal approval potentially months — not years — away.

-The combination of state-level legalization, an active federal rescheduling petition, and COMPASS Pathways' progress toward FDA approval means that the next year could bring more change to the psychedelic therapy landscape than the previous decade combined.
+The combination of state-level legalization, a White House executive order accelerating FDA review, and COMPASS Pathways' nearly complete NDA means that the next year could bring more change to the psychedelic therapy landscape than the previous decade combined.

 We'll continue updating this guide as new developments unfold.
 Bookmark this page, or check back regularly for the latest information on psilocybin therapy legality across the United States.